Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Load EngageIDE.cpp using the dashboard.
 At this point, your screen should look like this:
 ![alt text](https://hex-map.khitchdee.net/ModalWX-source-loaded.png)
-Press Ctrl-H to learn the UI-controls of EngageIDE.
+Press Ctrl-H to learn how to produce an EngageUI app using EngageIDE.
-Press Ctrl-N to launch EngageIDE's code navigator.

 ## EngageUI & WIMP mix-and-match
 Since an EngageUI is implemented entirely within a wxWindow subclass,